-The inescapable conclusion here is that nylon has almost nothing good about it – so why is it popular?
+The inescapable conclusion here is that nylon is less well suited to tents – so why is it popular?
 After poly and nylon were invented in world war II most tents did use polyester.
 Then with the movement to lighter tents in the 80’s backpacking tents did switch to nylon but simply because only nylon was available in lighter versions (due to demand from other industries with more sway than the small tent industry).
 Meanwhile poly remained only available in heavy weight versions and thus relegated to use only in heavier mountaineering and car camping tents.
 In the last 5 years that has changed with lightweight poly now commercially available (20D poly is now widely available at affordable pricing, while 15D poly is available but fairly expensive).
 Thus, lightweight tents are switching to polyester with many brands making the switch each year, but it’s a slow process and some brands are dragging their feet.

-The traditional way of coating tent fabrics is with a PU (polyester urethane) coating, which is pretty terrible stuff.
+The traditional way of coating tent fabrics is with a PU (polyester urethane) coating, which is pretty problematic stuff.
 It dramatically weakens the fabric, and likes to absorb water which causes it to break down – especially when stored like that.
 That results in in delamination, mildew and a leaky tent.
 Even if you think you dried your tent, there is probably some moisture inside because both the coating and fibers (if it’s nylon) like to hold moisture inside so it appears dry when it’s not.

 A much better coating is silicone.
 It’s also solidly waterproof (when applied heavily enough) while actually strengthening the fabric instead of weakening it, plus being largely immune to degradation other than physically being abraded away.
 It’s way better than traditional PU, but still has a couple downsides: you can’t seam tape it and it’s so slick that tent floors become awkwardly slippery if you’re camped on any sort of a slope.